kkfnui/ToolKit/README.md

 1. could execute on any work directory
 2. file could be full path
 3. show upload progress and transfer speed
+4. support input passcode artificial when get passcode from mail failed.
+5. split file smaller that can make upload as quick as possible

+**Feature**

-4. allow use normal `scp` , and also could dispatch file to product server
+- allow use normal `scp` , and also could dispatch file to product server

 ### autoLogin